Dyoneus/ID_PokeGuesser_website/README.md

 ## Features

 In the beginning, users can enter their unique user names to verify identities then get their Pokémon teams.
 If they don't have existing user names yet, this step will assist them in creating ones.
+Hovering over buttons will have a sound to make it responsive!

 There will be a gender selection screen after user input their desired user names which will then affect the gender of your Pokémon trainer during the battle!